warmcat/sai/READMEs/README-sai-json.md

 #### artifacts

-You can also give a comma-separated list of build artifacts, these are arbitrary binary files which will be uploaded to sai-master and made available for download over https.
+You can also give a comma-separated list of build artifacts, these are arbitrary binary files which will be uploaded to sai-server and made available for download over https.